-The MFI magnetic flux leakage inspection method is a highly automated magnetic detection technology.
-The principle is that after the ferromagnetic material is magnetized, the surface and near-surface defects form a leakage magnetic field on the surface of the material, and defects are detected by detecting the leakage magnetic field.
-In this sense, the magnetic particle detection technology commonly used in pressure vessel inspection.
-However, it is customary to use the method of measuring the leakage flux with a sensor as the magnetic flux leakage detection, and the magnetic flux to detect the leakage flux.
+The MFI magnetic flux leakage testing method is a highly automated magnetic flux testing technology.
+The magnetic flux leakage principle is that after the ferromagnetic material is magnetized, the surface and near-surface defects form a leakage magnetic field on the surface of the material, and defects are detected by detecting the leakage magnetic field.
+In this sense, magnetic particle detection technology is commonly used in pressure vessel inspection.
+However, it is customary to use the method of measuring the leakage flux with a sensor as the magnetic flux leakage ndt detection, and the magnetic flux to detect the leakage flux.
 The method is called magnetic particle detection and they are juxtaposed into two detection methods.

 Magnetic particle testing can only detect surface and near-surface crack defects, and it needs surface grinding when testing.
 It is only suitable for the detection of workpiece discontinuation.
 In addition to the surface and near-surface crack defects, the MFI magnetic flux leakage inspection can also find the corrosion inside the workpiece from the outside.
 Defects such as pits, and do not need to be polished on the surface of the workpiece, suitable for on-line inspection of workpieces.
 On-line inspection of workpieces is currently the most urgent method for users, which can reduce unnecessary parking and reduce inspection costs.
 In addition, the magnetic flux leakage detection can also quantify the depth and length of defects.
 Although the application of magnetic flux leakage detection technology is rarely used in workpiece inspection, it has the advantages that magnetic particle detection does not have, so its application prospect is very broad.

 As a non destructive testing equipment manufacturer and supplier, we have been committed to developing and manufacturing high-quality and high-performance NDT equipment to provide customers with the best quality service.